-Tooth extraction is the process where a dead or infected tooth is completely removed from your jaw.
+Tooth extraction is the process where a tooth is completely removed from your jaw.

-Dentists and oral surgeons resort to this procedure when no other treatment is possible to remove the infections from that tooth and improve your mouth health.
+Dentists and oral surgeons resort to this procedure when other treatments to eliminate the infections from that tooth and improve your mouth health won't suffice.

 Extraction of baby teeth is sometimes required when there is a spacing problem, the child cannot remove the tooth on their own, or if the tooth is severely decayed.